In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Since iOS doesn’t come with an app for drawing, you’ll have to either download an app like Sketch or Patina or use Signaturely’s Online Signature Maker if you don’t want to download anything.

 Then, simply use your mouse, trackpad, or stylus to draw it.
-You can also change the angle, thickness, and color of your signature to make it unique.
+You can also change your signature’s angle, thickness, and color to make it unique.

 Using your fingers on a touchscreen